nodejs/dev-policy/README.md

 Every Working Group has a charter that details it's area of responsibility.
 Once approved by the TSC, the Working Group becomes solely responsible for items detailed in that charter.

-The charter must also indicate the conditions under which the Working Group's activity can be considered to be complete and the WG can be dissolved.
+When applicable, the charter should indicate the conditions under which the Working Group's activity can be considered to be complete and the WG can be dissolved.
 A Working Group can, at any time, request that the TSC dissolve the Working Group by opening an issue requesting dissolution with the *tsc-agenda* tag.

 The TSC may revoke the Working Groups charter at any time following the decision making process defined in the TSC Charter.